 - we engage third parties to provide administrative services to us, such as computer backup services or archival file storage; or

 - the information is already publicly known.

-Normally, we keep records about each transaction for up to 7 years after the services were provided.
-This allows us to respond to enquiries from you in a timely and efficient manner should any questions or concerns arise at a later date.
+Normally, we keep records of each transaction for up to 7 years after the services were provided.
+This allows us to respond to inquiries from you in a timely and efficient manner should any questions or concerns arise at a later date.
 It also allows us to meet our obligations to Canada Revenue Agency (formerly Revenue Canada).